 Operators

 Nim provides a rich set of operators, including arithmetic, comparison, logical, and bitwise operators.
-The syntax of these operators is similar to other popular languages like C and Python.
+The syntax of these operators is similar to that of other popular languages like C and Python.

 Arithmetic Operators